-The Posada Amazonas Lodge is a community owned lodge just 45 minutes from the base town of Puerto Maldonado.
+The Posada Amazonas Lodge is a community-owned lodge just 45 minutes from the base town of Puerto Maldonado.
 Another great lodge for a short stay of 2 or 3 days, enjoy exploring the rainforest on small-group Amazon tours to find different monkeys, colorful birds, reptiles, and amphibians.

 Enjoy the sounds of the rainforest from your comfortable room, which can be your choice of either classic, premium, or superior accommodation.
 Unlike most other lodges, the Posada Amazonas also offers wireless internet so you can share images and maintain contact with friends and family.

-The nearby lake provides a great place to explore on small catamaran to find the resident family of giant otters, hoatzin birds, caiman crocodiles and horned screamers.
+The nearby lake provides a great place to explore on small catamarans to find the resident family of giant otters, hoatzin birds, caiman crocodiles and horned screamers.
 In addition to wildlife, enjoy cultural activities like visiting a working community farm and touring the ethnobotanical trail.
 From Posada Amazonas Lodge, you can also visit a small clay lick to see parrots.

-Providing a comfortable base for your rainforest adventures, head out with your professional jungle guide to enjoy the 30 meter canopy tower, rainforest walks, night hikes, and choose from a selection of add-on rainforest activities, such as mountain biking, canopy climbing, kayaking, and more.
+Providing a comfortable base for your rainforest adventures, head out with your professional jungle guide to enjoy the 30-meter canopy tower, rainforest walks, night hikes, and choose from a selection of add-on rainforest activities, such as mountain biking, canopy climbing, kayaking, and more.

 Refugio Amazonas Lodge

 The Refugio Amazonas Lodge is located right at the edge of Tambopata Reserve and offers excellent guided tours of the surrounding rainforest.
-The Refugio Amazonas provides a very similar experience to the Posada Amazonas Lodge mentioned above and both lodges are often offered interchangeably.
+The Refugio Amazonas provides a very similar experience to the Posada Amazonas Lodge mentioned above and these lodges are often offered interchangeably.

 The Refugio Amazonas Lodge provides a fantastic base to see many different Amazon Rainforest animals and plants.
 Differing from the Posada Amazonas Lodge, the Refugio Amazonas Lodge is a great choice for a family adventure as the lodge provides the only children’s trail in Amazonia.
 This helps teach children about the rainforest in a relatable way.